 DSHS will not give you benefits while you live with any adult boyfriend who is a certain number of years older, even if he is not your child's father.
 If you have questions about this, talk to legal services.

-If DSHS refuses, ask DSHS for an administrative hearing.
+Yes.
+If you are meeting attendance requirements, DSHS should pay for childcare during school hours.
+If DSHS refuses, ask them for an administrative hearing.
 Then get legal advice.

-Yes.
 Your child can get TANF.

 You can also still get other DSHS benefits for your children and yourself, such as food stamps and Medicaid.